 Sometimes a recipe calls for something that you just can not get your hands on.
-Mirin may be difficult to find.
+Mirin may be one of those items and it may be difficult to find.
 You can mix one tablespoon of white wine, dry sherry or vermouth with one teaspoon of sugar and that should do the trick.

-This Yum Yum Sauce is absolutely scrumptious.
+This dipping sauce is absolutely scrumptious.
 It is perfect for dipping shrimp, pot stickers, chicken, and fried rice.
 Make a batch for your family today and they will be singing your praises.